suitcss/suit/packages/utils-position/README.md

 ## Available classes

 * `u-posAbsolute` - Absolutely position an element.
-* `u-posAbsoluteCenter` - Absolutely position and center an element.
+* `u-posAbsoluteCenter` - Absolutely position and centre an element.
 * `u-posFit` - Fit an element to the dimensions of its parent
 * `u-posFullScreen` - Fixes an element over the viewport
 * `u-posFixed` - Fixed position an element.
+* `u-posFixedCenter` - Fix an element in the centre of the viewport
 * `u-posRelative` - Relatively position an element.
 * `u-posStatic` - Static position an element.